Who is considered a stakeholder? AND WHY ARE THEY IMPORTANT?

 As there are a diverse range of stakeholders involved in any sort of project, there will be just as many needs and desires to be managed.

 HOW ARE STAKEHOLDERS MANAGED?
-AND WHY IS STAKEHOLDER MANAGEMENT IMPORTANT?
+AND HOW TO IMPROVE STAKEHOLDER MANAGEMENT SKILLS

 One large aspect of the project manager’s role is to take responsibility for stakeholder management.
 This is achieved by developing a high quality and effective relationship with the stakeholders (Maue & Pisarski, 2015; Daniel & Inim, 2020), addressing surfacing issues, managing any conflicting interests and promoting their commitment to the project (Riahi, 2017; Daniel & Inim, 2020).
 Additionally, the flow of information to stakeholders in an accurate and timely manner will enhance the overall efficiency of the project team (Rajhans, 2018).